Willem Krul: Final assignment

 Krul's convoy was soon located and overtaken near the small island of Sombrero, approximately 90 miles north of Saint Eustatius.
 After surrounding Krul's ship Reynolds called for the immediate and unconditional surrender of the convoy, which was pointedly declined by Krul who didn't know war on the Netherlands had been declared by Britain.
 During the ensuing engagement on 4 February 1781 Krul, with a single warship, resolved to uphold the honor of the Dutch flag and confront his pursuers with the hopes of giving the cargo ships a chance to escape.
 In so doing, however, he had grossly underestimated his opponent's overwhelming firepower.
 During the fierce thirty minute engagement Krul was mortally wounded.
-During the battle eight of Krul's crewmen also died and seven were wounded.
-Just before dying Krul gave his second in command, Captain Count van Bijland, orders to strike colors and surrender Mars to Admiral Reynolds.
-The scattered and defenseless convoy were immediately rounded up by Reynolds' faster war ships and escorted back to Saint Eustatius and taken as prizes of war, while the Mars was converted into a British warship.
+The scattered and defenseless convoy were immediately rounded up by Reynolds' faster war ships and escorted back to Saint Eustatius and taken as prizes of war.
 The body of Krul was safely preserved during the return voyage back to Saint Eustatius where he was buried with full military honors.
 The advent made him a national hero in the Netherlands, which soon inspired many works of art.
 The Rijksmuseum's collection contains at least 21 works of art relating to the naval battle and the death of Willem Krul.